MeteoSwiss/opendata-ground-based-measurements/README.md

 # A. Ground-based Measurements
-MeteoSwiss operates a network of [land-based weather stations](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations.html) where current weather and climate data are automatically recorded.
+MeteoSwiss operates a network of [land-based weather stations](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations.html) where current weather *and climate* data are automatically recorded.
 It covers all parts of the country and all altitude levels.
-The measurements are supplemented with a wide array of additional observations, ranging from manual recording of cloud cover and vegetation development, to measurements of pollen.
+The measurements (1-6) are supplemented with a wide array of additional observations, ranging from manual recording of cloud cover (7) and vegetation development (8):

-All MeteoSwiss surface stations have a name and an identfier consisting of three letters (e.g. `BER` for [Bern / Zollikofen](https://www.meteoswiss.admin.ch/services-and-publications/applications/measurement-values-and-measuring-networks.html#param=messnetz-automatisch&lang=en&station=BER&chart=hour) or `LUG` for [Lugano](https://www.meteoswiss.admin.ch/services-and-publications/applications/measurement-values-and-measuring-networks.html#param=messnetz-automatisch&lang=en&station=LUG&chart=hour)).
-Data files use this station identifier in the file name throughout all directories.
-A list of all station identfiers with station names, coordinates, height etc. can be found in the according station metadata section.

 1. [Automatic weather stations](#1-automatic-weather-stations)
 2. [Automatic precipitation stations](#2-automatic-precipitation-stations)